DrRoad/ellisp.github.io/_drafts/2017-07-01-oz-polls-revisited.md

 ## Avoid hard constraints on parameters

+Tried logit and worked ok but I was worried this was giving undue emphasis to low polls and dragging the whole thing down... so went back to the original scale.

-logit... then needed the constrain in the end
+but then still needed the <lower=0,upper=1> constraint to initiate the chains